wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.5.0 =
+*Release date: January 13th, 2020*
+* Happy new year!
+* We are now retrieving revisions using a secured endpoint
+* Added many enhancements to the UI

 = 2.4.0 =
 *Release date: December 16th, 2019*
 * We have made it way easier to see what is going on.